Veldrovive/MMM-Page-Selector/README.md

         module: "MMM-Page-Selector",
         position: "top_bar",
         config: {
-            page: "pageName",
+            defaultPage: "pageName",
             displayTitle: true,
         }
     },
   ...
-    //Example of the config for a module to be shown on pages: "main" and "fun" {
+    //Example of the config for a module to be shown on pages: "pageNameOne" and "pageNameTwo" {
         module: "MMM-any-other",
         position: "bottom_center", //Or any other position, this doesnt matter unless "pages" is set to "all"
-        pages: {"main": "position", "fun": "another_position"},
+        pages: {"pageNameOne": "position", "pageNameTwo": "another_position"},
         config: {}
     },
   ...